Quantum spin liquids of Rydberg excitations in a honeycomb lattice induced by density-dependent Peierls phases: Ground-state phases and Effects of Nonlinear Hopping

 This correlation function detects if both spin vectors are separated by an angle $\theta$ in the equatorial plane.
 The factor of four is introduced to normalize $\inplanecorr{\theta}$ to unity in case of a perfectly correlated state.

 In Fig.~\ref{fig:SpinOrientation_Correlation_MF} we show the results for the in-plane spin correlations in the mean-field limit, which show a maximum at $\theta=\ang{120}$ for large $g$.
 The case of $g<0$ can be understood similarly: Here, the sum over the rotated spin vectors has to vanish, which requires the spins to align in a parallel way in the $xy$ plane.
-The $\theta=\ang{120}$ phase has a remaining $SO(2)$ symmetry.
-One recognizes from Fig.~\ref{fig:SpinOrientation_Correlation_MF}a that the density-density interaction does not lead to any correlation between the $\theta=\ang{120}$ phases on the two triangular sublattices.
+The $\theta=\ang{120}$ phase has a remaining $SO(2)$ symmetry. {\resubmark The lack of any correlation between NNs in the $\ang{120}$-phase for large $g$ is a trivial result of the disconnected sub-lattices in this limit}.
 The small deviation of $C(\ang{120})$ from the maximum value of $1/2$ (taking into account the $SO(2)$ symmetry) can be attributed to finite size effects.